 In France, the Group's oil and gas assets are situated in the Paris Basin and the Aquitaine Basin.
 The majority of the production and reserves of the Group's oil and gas assets comes from the operated fields in the Paris Basin.
 In the Aquitaine Basin, production comes fields operated by Vermilion Energy Inc., where IPC holds a 50% working interest.

-2018 Summary
+2019 Summary

-Net production in France during 2018 was 2.5 Mboepd.
+Net production in France during 2019 was 2.5 Mboepd.
 IPC continues to work its undeveloped resource base in the Paris Basin.
-In parallel with the optimization of the Vert la Gravelle redevelopment project, a number of fields are undergoing study and planning work with the goal of maturing contingent resources into reserves.